 - Burglary of the first degree

 This list is not comprehensive.
-In order to see the complete list of those crimes considered “violent,” you may refer to Penal Code Section 667.5.
-If you have been charged with a felony and are uncertain as to whether or not it will be considered violent or non-violent, or if the amendments to the Penal Code under AB 1950 will impact your case, it is important that you partner with an experienced criminal defense attorney in California as soon as possible.
+To see the complete list of those crimes considered “violent,” you may refer to Penal Code Section 667.5.
+If you have been charged with a felony and are uncertain as to whether or not it will be considered violent or non-violent, or if the amendments to the Penal Code under AB 1950 will impact your case, you must partner with an experienced criminal defense attorney in California as soon as possible.
 We will work with you to understand the nature of your crimes and the possible penalties that come with them and work towards a favorable or reasonable outcome on your behalf.

 Is AB 1950 Retroactive?

 There is currently no clear understanding of whether or not AB 1950 will apply retroactively to those who are already on probation in California.
 Once the law goes into effect on January 1, 2021, there will certainly be opportunities for us to discover whether or not the courts will consider this to be a retroactive bill, or if it will only apply to cases starting after these amendments have been put into law.

 Once this law goes into effect, it will apply to any crime that an individual is convicted of from January 1, 2021, and forward.
 If you have been charged with a misdemeanor, non-violent felony, or non-serious felony and are awaiting trial, then the changes put into law by AB 1950 may also apply to your case.

 Likely, DUI convictions will not be included in the amendments to probationary periods, as the bill specifically states that it does not apply to misdemeanor or felony convictions that include specific probation lengths within their provisions.
 Since there are specific probationary terms laid out in the California DUI laws, these lengths will not be changed.
 However, the team at the Law Office of Vikas Bajaj, APC has extensive experience representing DUI cases and will be happy to help you through your case to work towards a favorable outcome.